jtravan3/spring-boot-pbs-scheduler/README.md

 s3_access_secret={Client Secret}
 ```

+If you are using the S3 solution, the output will only be saved when the simulation is terminated.
+A shutdown hook is used
+to send out the recorded data to S3 before the temporary files are deleted.
+On S3 you will see a folder with the current timestamp
+as the folder name.
+Within the folder there will be 7 files called `output{testCaseNumber}` representing the data obtained from
+each test case.

 5.)
 If all tests succeed and the project can be built successfully, navigate to the Spring Boot
 Application with the name `PredictionBasedPrototypeApplication.java`.
 If you're using IntelliJ,
 click on the file and click `Run`.